-- Students who are pregnant are encouraged, but not required, to register with the Title IX Pregnant and Parenting Program early in their pregnancy.
-All students who need an accommodation must contact Title IX right away to fully preserve their accommodation rights.
-Accommodations are only made once the student has completed the required paperwork. - The Title IX Pregnant and Parenting specialist will guide the student in obtaining the appropriate medical documentation of their condition and the medical basis for accommodation.
-Accommodations are implemented based on what is determined by the medical provider. - The Title IX Pregnant and Parenting specialist will work with the student and his/her instructors to implement the accommodations.
+- Students who are pregnant are encouraged, but not required, to register with Disability Support Services (DSS) early in their pregnancy.
+All students who need an accommodation must contact DSS right away to fully preserve their accommodation rights.
+Accommodations are only made once the student has completed the required paperwork with DSS. - The DSS instructor will guide the student in obtaining the appropriate medical documentation of their condition and the medical basis for accommodation.
+Accommodations are implemented based on what is determined by the medical provider. - The DSS instructor will work with the student and his/her instructors to implement the accommodations.